 It’s no secret that one of the keys to creating a good photograph is visual balance in your composition.
 For centuries artists of all mediums have used principles of balance in artworks to create dynamic and eye-catching photos.
 Asymmetrical balance is why so many of our shots simply work.
 But why is that?
 And what more can we learn about asymmetrical balance to improve our photos?

-This article will discuss asymmetrical balance, why it is important in photography, and how we can achieve it.
+This article will discuss asymmetrical balance, why it is important in

 - What is Asymmetrical Balance in Photography?